Anonym0usH4ck/Anonym0usH4ck/README.md

 # 👋 Welcome to my GitHub Profile

 ## 🧑‍💻 About Me
-**Cybersecurity consultant** and **passionate penetration tester** from Italy.
+Passionate **penetration tester** and cybersecurity enthusiast from Italy.
-Specialized in **Windows/Linux privilege escalation, service exploitation, automation, hash cracking, and binary analysis**.
+I focus on **Windows/Linux privilege escalation, service exploitation, automation, hash cracking, and binary analysis**.
-Driven by curiosity and persistence, I enjoy exploring real-world lab scenarios, building scripts to automate workflows, and continuously refining technical solutions.
+Curiosity and persistence drive me to explore real-world labs, refine scripts for workflow automation, and share practical solutions with the community.
+I believe in continuous learning, ethical hacking, and building tools that empower others to understand and strengthen security.

 ---